sjanzou/pecos/documentation/index_latex.rst

 * Time filters can be used to eliminate data at specific times from quality control tests (i.e. early evening and late afternoon).

-* Application specific modeled data can be incorporated in performance monitoring.
+* Application specific models can be incorporated into performance monitoring tests.

 * General and custom performance metrics can be saved to keep a
   running history of system health.

-* Pecos can be setup to run on an automated schedule (i.e. the software can be run each day to analyze data collected on the previous day).
+* Analysis can be setup to run on an automated schedule (i.e. Pecos can be run each day to analyze data collected on the previous day).

 * HTML formatted reports can be sent via email or hosted on a website.